New residents have recently moved into the historically restored engineering house by Apulanta Oy in Tampere, Finland.

 The power of natural materials

-Wood has played a central role in the restoration project, and has been used judiciously in the interior for a variety of purposes.
-Sipe Santapukki emphasises the natural warmth and durability of wood.
-"Wood is unique as a material because it breathes and ages gracefully.
-The materials used were important to us to match the original spirit of the house and to be long-lasting."
+Wood has played a central role in the restoration project and has been used judiciously indoors for various purposes.
+Sipe Santapukki the natural warmth and durability of wood: “Wood is a unique material because it breathes and ages gracefully.
+It was important to us that the materials used were in keeping with the original spirit of the house and were long-lasting."

-The interior design has allowed the construction team to be creative and develop different solutions for surface materials.
-The wide range of KINOS lists available from Siparila made the project easier.
-"These same mouldings can be used as both skirting and cover mouldings, bringing visual harmony to the spaces and making it easier to manage materials on site," Santapukki adds.
-The real wood mouldings on doorways and wall/floor interfaces emphasise the dignity and historicity of the space.
+The construction team was able to use their creativity in the interior design and develop various solutions for surface materials.
+KINOS wide KINOS from Siparila's selection made the project easier.
+"These same moldings can be used as both baseboards and cover moldings, which brings visual harmony to the spaces and facilitates material management on the construction site," Santapukki .
+The moldings made of real wood at the doorways and at the junctions between the walls and floors emphasize the dignity and historicity of the space.

 Cooperation with Siparila: Fostering quality and tradition

-In the Tampere restoration project, it has been of paramount importance to respect the architectural features of the engineering house.
-Allu Kämppi, who is responsible for the practical implementation and management of the project, emphasises the importance of Siparila products in the restoration of the building.
+In the Tampere restoration project, it has been of paramount importance to respect the architectural features of the engineering building.
+Allu Kämppi, who is responsible for the practical implementation and management of the project, emphasizes the importance of Siparila's products in the restoration of the building.
 "Siparila's products are perfectly suited to the needs of the restoration project.
-The mouldings are of high quality and respect the original appearance of the building.
-This was particularly important for us, as we wanted to preserve as much as possible of the original atmosphere of the building." says Kämppi.
+The moldings are of high quality and respect the original appearance of the building.
+This has been particularly important to us, as we strive to preserve as much of the building's original atmosphere as possible," says Kämppi.

-Santapukki for his part, highlights the philosophy behind the choice of materials: "A building project is like making music.
-It's like building a musical project.
-All the parts have to be chosen carefully, and the whole has to work harmoniously.
-Siparila's products, such as the KINOS ceiling panels, have proved to be the right choice for this project."
+Santapukki , highlights the philosophy behind the choice of materials: “A construction project is like making music.
+All the parts must be chosen with care, and the whole must work harmoniously.
+Siparila products, such as KINOS, have proven to be just the right choice for this project.”

 The balance of new and old

-The height of the Tampere Engineering House and the original architecture of the building have guided the choice of materials.
-"The height of the spaces allowed the use of wide mouldings and special profiles that add to the dignity of the space.
-Design is not my strongest area, but we have learned to identify what works best in such a historic setting," Santapukki sums up.
+The height of the Tampere Engineers' House and the original architecture of the building have guided the choice of materials.
+"The height of the rooms made it possible to use wide moldings and special profiles, which add to the dignity of the space.
+Design is not my strongest area, but we have learned to recognize what works best in this kind of historic environment," Santapukki .

-"One of the biggest challenges of the restoration has been to find a balance between the original architecture and modern requirements.
-With Siparila's products we have been able to preserve the original spirit of the building, while ensuring its durability and functionality now and in the future."
-Kämppi adds.
+“One of the biggest challenges of the restoration has been finding a balance between the original architecture and modern requirements.
+With Siparila's products, we have been able to preserve the original spirit of the building while ensuring its durability and functionality now and in the future," adds Kämppi.

 Focus on durabiity and sustainability

-Santapukki and Kämppi stress that the project has been designed and implemented with sustainability and environmental friendliness in mind.
-"We wanted to use domestic materials with the lowest possible environmental impact.
-The EPDs for Siparila's products made it easier to assess the environmental impact," Santapukki says.
+Santapukki Kämppi emphasize that sustainability and environmental friendliness were also taken into account in the planning and implementation of the project.
+"We wanted to use domestic materials whose manufacturing has as little environmental impact as possible.
+The EPD environmental declarations for Siparila's products made it easier to assess the environmental impact," Santapukki .

 "Localism is an important part of the project.
 The restoration of the building is a local effort, and we aim for it to benefit the local economy.
 It was wonderful to be able to use products made in Finland for the restoration of the engineering house and to support Finnish work," says Kämppi.